samueldsingh/data-engineering/sql/1-introduction.md

 They integrate data from multiple operational systems and transform it into a consistent and unified format.
 Data warehouses typically employ techniques like data extraction, data cleansing, and data transformation to provide a reliable and coherent view of the data for analysis and reporting purposes.

+Example of a Data Warehouse:
+Imagine a retail company that wants to analyze sales data from different stores, regions, and time periods to gain insights into customer behavior and optimize inventory.
+They collect data from point-of-sale systems, online transactions, and customer loyalty programs.
+This data is cleaned, transformed, and loaded into a data warehouse.
+Analysts and business users can then run queries and generate reports to identify trends, measure performance, and make informed decisions.

+Data bases used for Data Warehouses:

+Relational Databases: Data warehouses traditionally use relational database management systems (RDBMS) like Teradata, IBM Db2 Warehouse, Snowflake, Microsoft Azure SQL Data Warehouse (now part of Azure Synapse Analytics), and Google BigQuery.
+These databases are optimized for analytical queries and reporting.

+Columnar Databases: Columnar databases like Vertica, Amazon Redshift, and Google BigQuery (also used for data warehousing) store data in columnar format, which improves query performance for analytical workloads.

+In-Memory Databases: In-memory databases like SAP HANA and MemSQL are designed to store and process data entirely in memory, providing extremely fast query performance for analytics.

+Massively Parallel Processing (MPP) Databases: MPP databases like Amazon Redshift and Snowflake use a distributed architecture to parallelize query execution across multiple nodes, enabling fast query processing on large datasets.

+Memory-Optimized Databases: Some relational databases offer memory-optimized options for storing and processing data in memory.
+For example, SQL Server has In-Memory OLAP (columnstore) tables.

 3. Data Lake:
 A data lake is a large and flexible storage repository that holds vast amounts of raw and unprocessed data.
 It is designed to store diverse data types and formats, including structured, semi-structured, and unstructured data.
 Data lakes allow organizations to store massive volumes of data without the